RodogInfinite/NomExML/README.md

 Things are likely to change and break often until testing has been completed.

-:rotating_light: The published crate will almost always be behind the GitHub repo.
+:rotating_light: The published crate will almost always be behind the GitHub repo until stabilization.
 Use that. :rotating_light:

 ---
 ## TODO